15-Minute Three Bean Salad

 - Whisk olive oil, red wine vinegar and dijon mustard in a small container with a lid.

 - Add minced garlic and season with salt and pepper.

 - Put the lid on and shake well.
 Pour the dressing over the salad, toss again and voilà – it’s ready to eat!

 What’s the difference between a classic three bean salad and this three bean salad?

 This three bean salad is sugar free while a classic three bean salad can be quite high in sugar.
 I’ve seen recipes using as much as 3/4 cup of sugar!

 The ingredients are also a little different.
-A classic three bean salad has less than mine does.
-It contains green beans, yellow wax beans, kidney beans, chopped onion and parsley.
+A classic three bean salad tends to have less overall ingredients than mine.
+It typically contains a mixture of green beans, yellow wax beans, kidney beans, chopped onion and parsley.

 How long does the salad keep?